msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 top = false
 +++

-The Monitoring section displays cold chain monitoring data in three different views:
+The Monitoring section displays cold chain temperature monitoring data in three different views:

 1. A chart view which shows a summary of data from all sensors
 2. A list of all recorded breaches